martintb/pe_optimization_tutorial/README.md

 Basic Python Optimization Tutorial
 ==================================
+In this tutorial, we will explore a number of different acceleration approaches and libraries for Python code.
+We will use a real-world science example to do this, namely the potential energy calculation from a molecular simulation.
+This example is simple enough for those not familiar with molecular simulation, but still a performance critical chunk of real simulation codes.
+Can we optimize this calculation in a language that is not known for runtime performance?

 Goals
 -----
 - Explore a number of different code runtime optimization paradigms and toolsets in Python
     - Numpy
     - Numba
     - Cython
     - Dask
+- Demonstrate the programming idioms of these libraries and tools
 - Compare runtime vs memory optimization and the tradeoffs
 - Expose the audience to various code profiling tools and techniques:
     - prun
     - memory_profiler
-    - snakeviz
+    - Snakeviz
-    - cython-python interaction profiling
+    - Cython-Python interaction profiling
 - Demo other useful Python libraries and tools:
+    - Jupyter Notebooks
     - Bokeh
     - Holoviews
     - Pandas

 **Disclaimer**
-The author of this notebook isn't necessarily an expert in *all* of these toolsets.
+The author of this repo isn't necessarily an expert in *all* of these toolsets.
 If you have improvements or suggestions, please submit an issue or pull request.